learningdebunked/Parrot/README.md

-# Parrot MockService
+# Parrot
-Parrot service allows you to mock any server or service.
+Parrot is a mock service which allows us to mock any server or service.

 This is useful in the following scenarios: